New to Salmon Fishing?

 What does a ghillie do?

-Many beats employ a ghillie of some sort.
+Most beats employ a ghillie of some sort.
 He may be part- or full-time and on larger beats there may be more than one (with one designated as the head ghillie).
+On the larger Tweed beats, a ghillie is often referred to as a 'boatman'.
 The ghillie's job is to show you the water when you arrive, advise you on likely spots where fish may lie and the best tackle to use.
-You will then visit you from time to time during the day to see how you are getting on.
+He will then visit you from time to time during the day to see how you are getting on.

 It is normally expected that you should tip your ghillie at the end of your fishing.